 Our primary mission is to make your child feel comfortable in a Jewish environment, with Jewish friends, while studying the Hebrew language and learning all about our Jewish heritage.
 We aim to engage every child and help him/her participate enthusiastically in Judaism and Jewish activities on his or her individual level.

-Classes are conducted in a New York City Landmark, the prestigious Park East Synagogue building.
-Classes take place on Mondays from 4-6pm.
+Classes are conducted in the prestigious Park East Synagogue building, a New York City landmark, on Mondays from 4-6pm.

 - Early Hebrew Alphabet Learning for Kindergarten

 - Collective Synagogue prayer service for upper grades

 - Traditional Jewish songs and prayer in the Synagogue for all grades